 Show – Maine & New Hampshire. (tie) Yes, they both will beat out CT.
 Again, it will be a slow process, but the Maine legislature is more apt to pass it before a third casino for their tribal communities.
 New Hampshire has already passed a beginning bill concerning legal sports betting.

 NO Show – Connecticut.
-It’s very complicated.
+It isn’t effortless.
 If the tribes don’t get the sole ownership of legal sports betting, they see it as breaking the gaming pact first established in 1992.
-So many want a piece of the sports betting pie – OTB, KENO operators, and the LOTTERY.
+Many want a piece of the sports betting pie – OTB, KENO operators, and the LOTTERY.
 We will see a prolonged stalemate on this one.